awjchen/SonoCleaner/doc/usersGuide.md

 For simplicity, we hold one side constant; one can choose this side by setting the 'Hold' to either 'Left' (the default) or 'Right'.

-One can more clearly observe the effect of the 'Hold' option by selecting the hold to be either Left or Right, and then switching back and forth between the 'Ignore' and 'Zero' options.
+One can more clearly observe the effect of the 'Hold' option by switching back and forth between the 'Ignore' and 'Zero' options while the hold is set to either Left or Right.

 Ultimately, the choice of 'Hold' does not matter because, in our opinion, traces obtained by sonomicrometry should only be used to infer _changes_ in distance,